CIOSC/CAS-Digital-Credentials/README.md

 Technical specification documents (.docx) are periodically built from this repo.
 Unofficial working versions are available at: [Technical Specification - working versions](./build/build.md).

-Finalized versions resulting from the conclusion of service agreement will be produced and made available [here](./publish/publish.md)
+Published versions resulting from the conclusion of service agreement will be produced and made available in English and French [here](./publish/publish.md)

 ## Project Detail Summary